<<< Return to Maintenance and Work

 The door striker bolts I purchased from LMC truck.
 I found out they are actually a smaller diameter and the bushings seem to be of less quality than the originals but after

 installing them they seem to work fine.
 Also the head on them is an Allen key, not Torx like the originals.
-Also I'm pretty sure the bushings are going to wear out

 The original GM part number is 9601750 and these bolts are either called GM Door Lock Striker Assembly, Actuator striker, Lock striker or just Striker.
 According to